pyplati/platipy/README.md

 ## Getting Started

+You can find the [PlatiPy documentation here](https://pyplati.github.io/platipy/).

 ### Requirements

 - Python 3.6 or greater
-- See requirements.txt for required Python packages
+- See requirements.txt for required Python packages and requirements-dev.txt for librarites needed to contribute.

 ## Contributing